Expanded Text source: Anonymous

 What are their beliefs?

-Despite such a small population of Birjia, there are about 1000 Christians, the reason being their receptivity to the Gospel message.
-There are more than 10 churches, which include house churches.
+Despite such a small population of Birjia, there are some Christians, the reason being their receptivity to the Gospel message.
 It is good to see some Birjia Christians working as pastors, reaching their own people with the Good News.
 There are also some cross-cultural evangelists.
 The people are very positive towards any Christian activity.
 One Birjia Christian is very interested in translating God's Word into his mother tongue.
 These people are in need of education, medical help and community development.
 A strong Birjia Christian community would be established only if God's Word is given to them in the language they can best understand - Birjia.

 What are their needs?

 Birjia people are economically very poor; most of them still depend on forest products for their livelihood now.
 They are short-statured and not very healthy, due to malnutrition.
 The literacy rate is also very low among them.
 However the people are very good-natured, and are happy to see outsiders.
 They warmly welcome even a stranger, and offer to help in every possible way.